Monida/Masters-thesis/README.md

 This repo contains the code I used to correct the signals.
 The data is only available upon request and on a base-to-base case, since it belongs to the facility where the experiments took place.

-A map of script dependencies is shown below
+A diagram of the functions pipeline is shown below.
+The diagram describes the order in which functions are called.

 ![Figure](functions_map.PNG)